 Here’s why a budget is essential for anyone who wants to build a healthier financial future:

 It wasn’t until she started tracking her income and expenses on a spreadsheet that she realized how disconnected she had been from her own money.
-Within three months of budgeting, she managed to cut unnecessary expenses by 20% and saved enough to cover an unexpected car repair without touching her credit card.
+Within three months of budgeting, she spotted several spending leaks and cut unnecessary expenses by 20%.
+She also saved enough to cover an unexpected car repair without using her credit card.

 2. How can I budget my money?
 The core 5-step process